freeskylier/lier/[developers]-Coding-Guidelines.md

 1. End to end testing of the feature, including integrating new binaries into Lantern if necessary

 ##Code Reviews
-1. Each pull request should be code reviewed
+1. Each change should happen through a pull request (PR), and each pull request should be code reviewed
 1. The code reviewer should both review the code and QA the change.
 1. The code reviewer should always be the one who actually does the merge.
 1. If a PR is for a project outside of Lantern that requires new binaries in Lantern, those binaries should be integrated and committed as a part of the code review process.